badaix/snapcast/README.md

 * playing silence
 * playing faster/slower

-Typically the deviation is samller than 1ms.
+Typically the deviation is smaller than 1ms.

 Installation
 ------------